Table of Contents:

 Day One Up The Witchwood (Felsia To Grinch)

-• weather: sunny morning/surprise wind/rain storm mid-afternoon/ heavy rain after 8 p.m.
+- weather: sunny morning/surprise wind/rain storm mid-afternoon/ heavy rain after 8 p.m.

-• portages: 6 and a few sets of swifts and minor rapids walked up (see maps below)
+- portages: 6 and a few sets of swifts and minor rapids walked up (see maps below)

 Unlike the overcast sky that greeted us on Auger Lake the morning before, our Felsia Lake campsite was bathed in early morning golden light; by 8:30 a.m., clouds and blue sky had changed the scene to the one you see above.

-We were expecting some swifts as we left the lake and paddled up the narrower stretch of the river – but all was calm.
+We were expecting some swifts as we left the lake and paddled up the narrower stretch of the river, but all was calm.
 Our first portage was a 290-meter carry on river right (our left as we were ascending the river).
 The take-out point is clear enough and is right at the bottom of the last bit of ripples from the rapids.
 The trail was in pretty good shape, with just a bit of deadfall requiring our attention.
-Just above the put-in point, we came upon a set of swifts; the bowman did have to get out of the canoe just before the top and pull the canoe for a short distance.
+Just above the put-in point, we came upon a set of swifts; the bowman had to get out of the canoe just before the top and pull the canoe for a short distance.
 Around a couple of corners, another set of swifts required a bit of tracking to get back into calmer water.

 A wider stretch of the river led to our second portage of the day – this time on river left (our right as we were going up the river).
-The 200-meter trail begins in the little bay away from the main channel and was in good shape.
+The 200-meter trail begins in the little bay away from the main channel and is in good shape.

 The third portage – illustrated on the map above – was a 365-meter cross-peninsula trail that we started at 11:15.
 A blaze marks the take-out point with other blazes along the trail, which goes up a steep incline before levelling out for a bit.